 Of course, we can always ask for something different.
 I want to know… Why not choose the suffering?

-Why not choose to bless the one escorting you by being compliant to his direction?
+Why not choose to bless the one escorting you by being compliant with his direction?

 This is precisely what Peter is saying.
-Grace and kindness, when extended to someone requires a bit of suffering.
+Grace and kindness, when extended to someone require a bit of suffering.